-- 1 large onion, chopped
+- 1 large vidalia onion, chopped

 - 2 garlic cloves, minced or 1 tablespoon of minced garlic from jar

 - 2 (8 ounce) cans chicken broth, add i envelope of chicken bouillon for extra flavor

 - 1 quart water

-- 1 cup heavy whipping cream
+- 1 cup heavy whipping cream (tempered)

-- Heat through and serve.
+- Check for taste and then serve.